ayushranjan17/HACKATHON-PROJECT/README.md

 8) “XGBoost” comes out as the best model and then we predicted values on test_data and also done the hyperparameter tuning on “XGBoost”.

-   Predicted files are new_model.csv and new_model23.csv and codes are in FINAL_HACKATHON_MAIN.ipynb